holo-q/babel/Docs/03-events-integration.md

 ### Phase 5: Treasure-Panel Integration
 - [ ] Connect to daemon event stream on startup
 - [ ] Update window list on WindowAdded/Removed
-- [ ] Switch to focused session on WindowFocused
+- [ ] Switch to focused session on PaneFocused
 - [ ] Refresh session data on SessionUpdated
 - [ ] Reconnect on DaemonShutdown